DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Method

 We also include a variation of the symmetric loss proposed in~\cite{wang2019normalized}.
 This loss minimizes the difference between the normalized coordinate map $\mathbf{C}$ with its estimated value $\hat{\mathbf{C}}_S$, for one pose in the pose symmetry set $\Theta$:

 Unlike~\cite{wang2019normalized}, we discretize the normalized coordinate values to fall within a coarse discrete range $[0,\ldots,n_\text{b}-1]$ for each of the three dimensions of normalized space.
-We found in practise that this discretization served to improve performance for nearly symmetric objects (such as the LINEMOD ``glue'' object), but not for truly symmetric objects (such as ``eggbox'') which suffered from the regular ambiguities, as demonstrated in the ablation study in the Supplementary Material (Sec.~\ref{sec:ablation_experiments}).
+We found in practise that this discretization served to improve performance for nearly symmetric objects (such as the LINEMOD ``glue'' object), but not for truly symmetric objects (such as ``eggbox'') which suffered from the regular ambiguities, as demonstrated in the ablation study in the Supplementary Material (Sec.~\ref{sec:ablation_experiments}, Tab.~\ref{tab:diff_loss_performance}).
 For this reason, we call $\mathcal{L}_{P}$ the \emph{pseudo-symmetric} loss.
 This loss term ensures that nearly symmetric objects are correctly aligned under the set $\Theta$ of pseudo-symmetric rotations, which improves the accuracy of radial regression.
+The total loss \( \mathcal{L}_{\text{total}} \) is calculated as a weighted sum of the three distinct components: